cortex-lab/Suite2P/README.md

 # IV.
 Input-output file paths

-* RootStorage --- the root location where the raw tiff files are  stored.
+* _RootStorage_ --- the root location where the raw tiff files are  stored.
-* RegFileRoot --- location on local disk where to keep the registered movies in binary format.
+* _RegFileRoot_ --- location on local disk where to keep the registered movies in binary format.
 This will be loaded several times so it should ideally be an SSD drive. (to view registered movies use script "view_registered_binaries.m" in main folder)
-* ResultsSavePath --- where to save the final results.
+* _ResultsSavePath_ --- where to save the final results.
-* DeleteBin --- deletes the binary file created to store the registered movies
+* _DeleteBin_ --- deletes the binary file created to store the registered movies
-* RegFileTiffLocation --- where to save registered tiffs (if empty, does not save)
+* _RegFileTiffLocation_ --- where to save registered tiffs (if empty, does not save) **if you want to save red tiffs, then specify ops.RegFileTiffLocation and set ops.REDbinary = 1**

 All of these filepaths are completed with separate subfolders per animal and experiment, specified in the make_db file.
 Your data should be stored under a file tree of the form